himanshu-nahak/progressive-web-applications/README.md

 # PWA-Login
-A simple login website with PWA features.
+A Minimalistic Interface to Get the Information of Github Users Hit the following URL
+> /github

+A Basic API Implementation of Financial Records
+Hit the following URL
+> /stock

+#Installation

-# Install npm in Ubuntu
+## Install npm in Ubuntu
 sudo apt install npm

-# Install nodejs in Ubuntu
+## Install nodejs in Ubuntu
 sudo apt install nodejs

-# To check the npm version
-npm -v

-# To check the node version
-node -v

 # Commands to run
+npm install
-npm init
+npm start
-node server.js